justinclift/dgit_shell_temp1/README.md

 ### Files present

 * mcount.sh - This is the script.
-Runs fine when given arguments via command line or shell pipe.
+Can be called via pipe, or with text input as command line arguments.
 * test_mcount.sh - Super simple test harness for the above mcount.sh script.
 Could do with more test cases. :wink:
 * test_input.txt - Example test case.
 Can be used with cat.  eg: `cat test_input.txt | ./mcount.sh -l`